topyema/ManagerSpecial/README.md

 2. Run the code with simulator

 License:
-This code is Public domain for people to read, execute and test freely
+MIT, for people to read, execute and test freely